Early Symptoms of Liver Damage

 Several risk factors can increase your likelihood of developing liver damage:

-Being aware of these risk factors allows for better management and prevention strategies.
+Being aware of these risk factors allows for better management and early detection of early symptoms of liver damage.

 Prevention